 The second section of the questionnaire concerned participants’ subjective evaluation of the variables in Rusbult’s Investment Model.
 Measurement was adapted from Rusbult, Martz and Agnew’s research (Rusbult et al.), which is highly refined and allows participants to evaluate all variables using both global (general) items and facet (specific) items.
 The inclusion of facet items prevents the assessment from being too vague and thus lowers the validity of responses, as concrete aspects of each construct are listed in facet items to prepare participants to answer the following global items.

 There were 5 facet items and 5 global items for all variables except Commitment Level, which was assessed solely by 7 global measures.
 Participants rated all global items on 9-point Likert scales (1 = “Do Not Agree At All”, 5 = “Agree Somewhat” and 9 = “Agree Completely”).
 In the original research, subjects responded to all specific items on 4-point Likert scales (“Don’t agree at all, Agree slightly, Agree moderately, and Agree completely”).
 However, since it was possible that situations described in certain items were not applicable to some dating couples (e.g. “My partner fulfils my sexual needs”), “N/A” was included as the fifth option.
+We also found this great site that lists the best sex toys so if you want the absolute best pleasure givers then give those a look.

 Quality of Alternatives